Spotting plumbing problems isn’t always straightforward. Deterioration often creeps up so slowly that you might not notice until it’s too late.

-Below are six distinct signs you should look for when suspecting corrosion.
-It can be as simple as a change in taste in the water as you brush your teeth or something more serious.
+Here are six clear signs to watch for if you suspect corrosion.
+It could be something as subtle as a change in taste when you brush your teeth or a more serious issue.

 Understanding Corrosion: What Causes Your Pipes to Deteriorate?

-Corrosion is a natural process that occurs when metal pipes are exposed to various elements, leading to the gradual degradation of the material.
-When your pipes are corroded, this typically means that the metal is reacting with its environment, often through moisture exposure and changing its chemical composition.
-The process is accelerated in certain conditions, mainly with a high presence of moisture, oxygen, and other corrosive agents.
+Corrosion naturally happens when metal pipes are exposed to different elements, causing them to wear down.
+If pipes are corroded, it means the metal’s reacting with its environment, often due to moisture, which changes its chemical makeup.
+This process speeds up in conditions with plenty of moisture, oxygen, and other corrosive elements.

 The problem is especially prevalent in water pipes, where the constant flow of water can introduce too many minerals, contributing to the corrosion process.
 Over time, these corroding pipes may start to deteriorate, causing a range of issues from reduced water flow to potential pipe failure.
 The interaction between the metal pipes and the water flowing through them, especially if the water has a high mineral content, can weaken the pipes’ structural integrity.